 1. Generally - In accordance with the Immigration Reform and Control Act of 1986 and as a condition of employment, the Employer shall verify both the identity and the employment eligibility of all applicants considered for employment.

 2. Anti-Discrimination Policy - It is the intention of the Employer not to discriminate in hiring on the basis of national origin and citizenship status except as otherwise provided by law.
-The Employer will not discriminate against any citizen or person intending to become a citizen in so far as that person has completed a declaration stating that such person intends to declare U.S. citizenship within six (6) months of the effective date of the Act or six (6) months of eligibility for naturalization.
+The Employer will not discriminate against any citizen or person intending to become a citizen insofar as that person has completed a declaration stating that such person intends to declare U.S. citizenship within six (6) months of the effective date of the Act or six (6) months of eligibility for naturalization.

 B. PROCEDURE